onja-org/machine-setup/README.md

 Term | Definition
 --- | ---
 ~ | Home directory, usually found in `C:\Users\StudentName`
+cloning | Making an exact copy of something, in this case, a hard-drive git global config | System-wide settings for git, usually stored in `~/.gitconfig` Home directory | See ~ above
-SSH Key |  A file used to identify your computer or account in a secure way Home directory | See ~ above git global config | System-wide settings for git, usually stored in `~/.gitconfig`
+SSH Key |  A file used to identify your computer or account in a secure way